 Why the Multi-Kruzer Is #1 on My List

 There are so many factors that make it #1 in my book that even go beyond performance but let’s start there.
-The Multi-Kruzer is lightweight, waterproof, lightning fast, easy to use/navigate and will go deep.
+The Multi Kruzer metal detector is lightweight, waterproof, lightning fast, easy to use/navigate and will go deep.
 It also comes with wireless headphones that I love.
 I build custom headphones for metal detecting and it’s the first time I have found a pair of stock headphones that I really like.
 Good tones, comfortable, lightweight and durable.
 Matter of fact (I am ashamed to admit this) I have accidentally dropped them down a flight of concrete stairs not once but TWICE now with not even so much as a scratch!

 More Reasons It’s #1

-- Customer service – Anyone who has dealt with a lot of different brands that I’ve spoken with all put Makro/Nokta at the top.
+- Customer Service – Anyone who has dealt with a lot of different brands that I’ve spoken with all put Makro Nokta at the top.

-- Innovative – So they make great detectors that work great but the waterproof, 4AA battery holder for the Kruzer line is an absolutely great Idea and I love mine.
+- Innovative – So they make great metal detectors that work great but the waterproof, 4AA battery holder for the Kruzer line is an absolutely great Idea and I love mine.
 Just one of many innovative and awesome things I’ve come to love.

-- Ears to the ground – They are heavily involved in social media, forums and groups, listening to what the end users want and need.
+- Ears to the Ground – They are heavily involved in social media, forums and groups, listening to what the end users want and need.

 - Quality – No wobble, flexing, everything fits well